Learn how KBase can help you

 PlantSEED was designed to streamline the process of annotating plant genome sequences, constructing metabolic models based on genome annotations, and using models to predict gene functions.
 This Narrative tutorial demonstrates…

 KBase’s RNA-seq pipeline uses Tuxedo tools (including Bowtie, TopHat, Cufflinks, Cuffmerge and Cuffdiff) to quantify gene expression from RNA-seq reads.
 The resulting expression matrix can be used by other KBase…

 Learn about using KBase for your systems biology and bioinformatics research with one of our upcoming webinars.
 All past webinars are also available for viewing.

-Learn the basics of KBase and how it can help your research.
-This webinar introduces new users to KBase including data upload, using the Narrative interface, running apps, and sharing…
+Learn the basics of KBase and best practices for your research.
+This webinar introduces the fundamentals of the KBase platform, including data upload, using the Narrative interface, running apps, and…

 Looking for information on tools and resources?